dsondak/optRBC/README.md

 ### 8.3 Future Work

 Future work for this project would include switching to a parallel tridiagonal solver algorithm, as well as fully debugging the Nu inconsistencies between one-sided and two-sided FFT.
-Moving to a parallel version of the tridiagonal solve would mitigate a communication bottleneck in the MPI code version, in which all of the worker nodes send their components of their global variables to the master node.
+Moving to a parallel version of the tridiagonal solve - such as the one shown in [[5]](#5) - would mitigate a communication bottleneck in the MPI code version, in which all of the worker nodes send their components of their global variables to the master node.
 The master node then executes the tridiagonal solve and sends messages to all of the worker nodes.
 Having to send so many messages to the master node introduces more overhead, and having all worker nodes wait for the master node to receive all the messages would likely introduce additional idle time.
 Both idle time and overhead would be mitigated by using a parallel version of this tridiagonal solve.
 For more details on this issue see [tridiagonal solve](README.md#tridiagonal-solves).